 Skip to main content

-The Physicians Committee was instrumental in replacing animal use with simulators and other human-relevant training methods in all U.S. and Canadian medical schools and pediatrics residencies.
+The Physicians Committee was instrumental in replacing animals with simulators and other human-relevant training methods in all medical schools and pediatrics residency programs in the United States and Canada.

-When Neal Barnard, MD, founded the Physicians Committee in 1985, most medical schools used dogs and other animals to teach medical students surgical skills and other procedures.
+When the Physicians Committee was founded in 1985, most medical schools used dogs and other animals to teach medical students surgical skills and other procedures.
 At the end of the trainings the animals were killed.
-In 2016, after more than three decades of perseverance by the Physicians Committee, animal use was replaced with simulators and other human-relevant methods at all surveyed U.S. and Canadian medical schools.
+In 2016, after more than three decades of perseverance by the Physicians Committee, animals were replaced with simulators and other human-relevant methods at all surveyed U.S. and Canadian medical schools.

 In 2018, after a decade-long Physicians Committee campaign, the days of using cats, ferrets, piglets, and other animals to teach future pediatricians ended in all surveyed U.S. and Canadian pediatrics residencies.

 Today, the vast majority of medical training uses simulators and other human-relevant methods.
-But the Physicians Committee continues to work to end animal use in areas of advanced medical training including emergency medicine training, Advanced Trauma Life Support, combat trauma training, and paramedic training.
+But the Physicians Committee continues to work to replace animals in areas of advanced medical training, including in emergency medicine and general surgery residency programs, and in Advanced Trauma Life Support courses

 Final Medical School Ends the Use of Animals in Training Students